Last updated: Jan 01, 2020 10:13

 - Other information, such as parameters for visual analysis, assertion information, or UI element attribute values

-The right panel of the STR view presents visual artifacts, for example screenshots or videos from the test run.
+The right panel of the STR view presents visual artifacts, such as screenshots or videos from the test run.

 When you view the video, the timeline includes indicators that highlight the times at which the logical steps occurred.
 Moving the pointer over any of these points displays a tooltip that identifies the corresponding logical step.

-- Back to Report Grid button: Reverts the display to Report Library View, regardless of any navigation to other test report views.
+- The Report Library button .
+Click to go back to the Report Library view, regardless of any navigation to other test report views.

-- Test status - shows the status of the test run of this STR.
+- The status of the test run of this STR (Passed, Failed, Blocked, Unknown).

-History graph - shows five runs similar to the history graph in the Report Library view.
-Selecting one of the nodes of the graph navigates to the STR of the selected run.
-The tooltip provides information on the run for each node.
+The history graph.
+It shows five runs, similar to the history graph in the Report Library view.
+Clicking a node in the graph navigates to the STR of the selected run.

 - Run information - Start time and duration information of the test's run.